jexxa-projects/JexxaTutorials/BookStore/README.md

         var jexxaMain = new JexxaMain(BookStore.class);

         jexxaMain
-                //Get the latest books when starting the application .bootstrap(ReferenceLibrary.class).with(ReferenceLibrary::addLatestBooks)
+                // Bootstrap all classes annotated with @DomainService.
+In this application this causes to get the
+                // latest books via ReferenceLibrary and forward DomainEvents to a message bus via DomainEventService .bootstrapAnnotation(DomainService.class)

                 .bind(RESTfulRPCAdapter.class).to(BookStoreService.class)
                 .bind(RESTfulRPCAdapter.class).to(jexxaMain.getBoundedContext())